MongkonEiadon/Ai-Option/README.md

         ██║  ██║██║      ╚██████╔╝██║        ██║   ██║╚██████╔╝██║ ╚████║
         ╚═╝  ╚═╝╚═╝       ╚═════╝ ╚═╝        ╚═╝   ╚═╝ ╚═════╝ ╚═╝  ╚═══╝

-To update database use entityframework through Pacage Management Console in Visual Studio by SetStarup project to `iqoption.WebApi`, and applied EF-Migration to `iqoption.data`
+To update database use entityframework through Pacage Management Console in Visual Studio by SetStarup project to `AiOption.Tradings`, and applied EF-Migration to `AiOption.Infrasturcture.ReadStores`
 ```javascript
 $ update-database
 ```